 Yes!
 Start.
 That’s simple, right?
 Now all you have to do is start and do the work.
 Eventually, don’t let anyone, especially not yourself, discourage you.
 You’ve got this; if you’ve managed everything in your life so far, you can also handle this beautiful project of yours: Make yourself thrive!

 Have a great day!

-Dear amazing Xmom, if you loved my Podcast about “How to gain clarity about your life after 40”, you can subscribe to my Podcast channel on iTunes, Google Play, Spotify or to any of your favourite podcast player using the RSS Feed.
+Dear amazing Xmom, if you loved my Podcast about clarity, you can subscribe to my Podcast channel on iTunes, Google Play, Spotify or to any of your favourite podcast player using the RSS Feed.